JGCRI/pygcam/docs/source/gcamtool.rst

-``gcamtool.py``
+``gt``
 ================

-The gcamtool.py script unifies GCAM workflow managment functionality into a single script with sub-commands.
+The gt script unifies GCAM workflow managment functionality into a single script with sub-commands.
 Generic sub-commands are implemented directly by the pygcam library.
 Project-specific features can be added via :ref:`plugins <plugins-label>`.